VydrOz/RisiBot/README.md

-# Risi-Bot
+# Risi Bot

-My personal Discord Bot
+I'm creting this bot just for fun.

+In Progress . . .